Child Benefit Act 2005

-The Child Benefit Act 2005 (c 6) is an Act of the Parliament of the United Kingdom.
+The Child Benefit Act 2005 (c.
+6) is an act of the Parliament of the United Kingdom.

+Background

-The precursor of this Act was the report "Supporting young people to achieve: towards a new deal for skills" published in March 2004 by HM Treasury, the Department for Work and Pensions and the Department for Education and Skills.
+The precursor of this act was the report "Supporting young people to achieve: towards a new deal for skills" published in March 2004 by HM Treasury, the Department for Work and Pensions and the Department for Education and Skills.

+Provisions

+The act provided for child benefit to be paid to 16 to 19 year olds in unpaid work-based training.

+The act containe measures conditions of entitlement to child benefit provided for in part 9 of the Social Security Contributions and Benefits Act 1992 and in part 9 of the Social Security Contributions and Benefits (Northern Ireland) Act 1992.